MaiJi97/Leetcode/README.md

 ## Binary Tree / Binary Search Tree / Graph
 常见方法：
 1) DFS through Recursion </br>
-   Can also use a non recursion / iterative approach through Stack </br>
+   Usually through recursion, but can also use a non recursive / iterative approach through Stack </br>
+   If have the possibility to visit a node repeatedly, will need to use a hashset to track if the node has already been visited. </br>

    a.
 Preorder / Inorder / Postorder traverse 遍历法</br>
    Eg: #230